sysrpl/Codebot.Setup/README.md

-# Free Pascal 3.0 and Lazarus 1.4 Test Setup
+# Free Pascal 3.0 and Lazarus 1.4 Test

-This guide will assist users in compiling and configuring Free Pascal 3.0 and Lazarus 1.4.
-It currently has sections for Microsoft Windows and Linux, but OSX sections will be added soon.
+This guide will assist users in compiling and configuring test versions of Free Pascal 3.0 and Lazarus 1.4.
+It currently has sections for icrosoft Windows and Linux, but an OSX section will be added soon.

 ## Automated Installation